adline-st/555-rtc-ios-sdk/README.md

 ### Hold Call

-This API call allows user to hold the ongoing call.
+This API call allows users to hold the ongoing call.
 Both caller and callee won't able to hear to each other after invoking this call.

 ```swift
 Rtc555Voice.hold(callId: callIds)